hkoller/poetry_example/README.md

 Now go to http://localhost:8000/docs

-### Deploy the image on a server
+### Deploy the Docker image on a server
-1. Transfer the image
+1. Transfer the image to the docker.host
 ```
 docker save -o /tmp/image.docker poetry_example/example:1.2.3
 scp /tmp/image.docker  user@docker.host:
 ```
-2. Import and run
+2. Import and run the image on the docker.host
 ```
 # on the docker.host
 docker load -i image.docker

-# test the container
+# test the image
 docker run --rm -p 8000:8000 poetry_example/example:1.2.3

-# now create a docker container or run your docker compose commands
+# now create a docker container, run your docker compose commands etc.

 ```